 Group Fitness Classes

-Our classes are capped at 10 participants per Larimer county.
+Our classes are capped at 14 participants per Larimer county level orange.
 Therefore, reservations in our free F1 app are required.
 We do have our virtual classes (included the ever-popular LesMills classes) available at any time outside of a live class, with no reservation required.
 Classes feature life-sized instructors on our 12-foot screen!

 Supervised Child Care